Phalcode/gamevault-docs/docs/server-docs/admin-user.md

 > Note: Replace `adminuser` with your preferred username.

-Now you can register your User.
+Once the admin user is configured and registered, you can proceed with user registration, activation, and role assignment.

-## Automatic Admin Permissions
+### Automatic Admin Permissions

-Upon registration of the initial admin user, the Crackpipe Server will automatically grant administrative permissions to the user.
+Upon registration of the initial admin user, the Crackpipe server will automatically grant administrative permissions to the user.
 This ensures that the admin user has the necessary privileges to administrate the server.

 If the admin user was misconfigured to not have admin permissions or if the user already exists, the server will automatically grant admin permissions to that user upon startup.
 This ensures that the admin user has the correct permissions even if there are configuration errors or existing users.

+By automatically assigning admin permissions, Crackpipe simplifies the setup process and ensures that the admin user has the appropriate access levels from the start.

 ## Recovering Access to Admin User

 In the event that the server owner gets locked out of the admin user account due to password loss or other reasons, the Crackpipe Server provides a way to recover access.

-Set the `SERVER_ADMIN_PASSWORD` environment variable to the desired password for the admin user.
+To regain access, set the `SERVER_ADMIN_PASSWORD` environment variable to the desired password for the admin user.

 For example:

 ```plaintext
 SERVER_ADMIN_PASSWORD=mynewpassword